routingblog/arbitration/content/_index.md

 The goal of this website is to discuss _forced arbitration_ and _class action waivers_ in _consumer_ and _employment_ disputes.
 Other aspects of arbitration are discussed mostly in the context of how they affect these two pieces of the puzzle.

-# Definitions

-Arbitration
-: A form of Alternate Dispute Resolution (ADR) in which disputes are decided via private arbitrators rather than the via the court system.

-Pre-Dispute Arbitration Agreement
-: The contract specifying that the parties agree to use arbitration for _future_ disputes.

-Post-Dispute Arbitration Agreement
-: Agreement to use arbitration of a specific claim after an incident occurs.

-Mandatory Arbitration
-: The requirement to sign an arbitration agreement as a condition to employment or receiving good or services.

-ADR
-: Alternate Dispute Resolution.
-Procedures by which disputes can be resolved other than litigation.
-For example settlements, mediation, binding or non-binding arbitration.

-Separability principle
-: An arbitration clause is treated as a separate agreement to the contract containing it.
-An agreement to arbitrate may not be nullified by a void main contract.

 # Footnotes

 [^colvin1]: Colvin, A. J. S. (2018).
 The growing use of mandatory arbitration (144131; pp. 1–17).
 Economic Policy Institute. pp 1